toshitehdev/greenfield-docs/src/guide/dapp/primitive-interface.md

 # Primitive Interfaces

-This document provides an overview of the core components of the [dApp SDK](https://github.com/bnb-chain/greenfield-contracts-sdk), designed to facilitate the development of community-driven projects.
-The SDK is organized into four primary parts: BaseApp, BucketApp, ObjectApp, and GroupApp.
-These components serve as the building blocks for developers, enabling them to create and manage a variety of greenfield resources, like bucket, group, and object on BSC through smart contract directly.
+This document provides an overview of the core components of the [smart contract SDK](https://github.com/bnb-chain/greenfield-contracts-sdk), designed to facilitate the development of community-driven projects.
+The SDK serves as an upper layer wrapper for the [greenfield-contracts](https://github.com/bnb-chain/greenfield-contracts) library, which implements the cross-chain communication functionality.
+By providing a user-friendly interface to the underlying library, the SDK simplifies the development process and enables developers to create and manage a variety of greenfield resources, like bucket, group, and object on BSC through smart contract directly.

 ## Overview

+The SDK is organized into four primary parts: BaseApp, BucketApp, ObjectApp, and GroupApp.
+These components serve as the building blocks for developers.
 The BaseApp serves as the foundation for the other three components, providing common functions required by the BucketApp, ObjectApp, and GroupApp.
 The BucketApp is responsible for managing bucket-related operations, while the ObjectApp handles object-related actions.
 The GroupApp, being the most complex of the four, is designed to handle group-related operations.
-Each of these components is equipped with unique functions and virtual functions that require implementation to suit specific project needs.
+Each of these components is equipped with unique functions and virtual functions that can be implemented to suit specific project needs.

 ## Components